Probing displaced (dark)photons from low reheating freeze-in at the LHC: Dark matter production and cosmology

 From the first panel of figure~\ref{plot:ran}, a clear proportionality between $T_{\rm RH}$ and $m_\phi$ emerges.
 As $T_{\rm RH}$ decreases, the collision terms in eqs.~(\ref{C1}) and~(\ref{C2}) become increasingly Boltzmann suppressed, since they scale as powers of $e^{-m_\phi/T}$.
 To compensate for this suppression and still achieve the observed relic abundance, $m_\phi$ must also decrease.
 This trend is reflected in the scarcity of thermalization points at low $T_{\rm RH}$, as the production rates become too suppressed for the mediator to equilibrate with the plasma.
 Secondly, note that large coupling constants do not necessarily imply thermalization, as shown by the plots in the middle and to the right of figure~\ref{plot:ran}.
 In general, a high $\lambda_{HS}$ is required, although also depending on other parameters, e.g. $g_D$ or $T_{\rm RH}$.

 To complement the analysis, in figure~\ref{plot:couplings_vs_TRH} we show the contours of the correct relic abundance in the planes $T_{\rm RH}-\, g_D$ (left) and $T_{\rm RH}\,- \lambda_{HS}$ (right).
 For the left panel, the contours have $\lambda_{ HS}=10^{-3}$ (solid) and $10^{-1}$ (dashed).
 For the right one, the contours have $g_D=10^{-9}$~GeV$^{-1}$ (solid) and $10^{-11}$~GeV$^{-1}$ (dashed).
-Both panels have the dark photon mass fixed to $\mgamma=1$~GeV.
+Both panels have the dark photon mass fixed to $m_{\gamma'}=1$~GeV.
 We can recognize the different production mechanisms and their dependence on the interaction strength and the reheating temperature.
 Concerning the left panel of the figure: \begin{itemize} \item For high $g_D$ and low $T_{\rm RH}$ (upper left corner), production is dominated by the freeze-in at strong regime, as the $\phi$ abundance is strongly suppressed.
 In this case, the Higgs portal plays no role in the dark matter production.
 As expected, the behavior extends for small $\lambda_{HS}$ (solid lines). \item As $g_D$ decreases and $T_{\rm RH}$ increases, the freeze-in production of $\phi$ via the Higgs portal interaction becomes relevant, and dominates the production of $\gamma'$ indirectly.
 The vertical line in the $g_D$–$T_{\rm RH}$ plane is straightforward to interpret: since the dark masses and Higgs portal coupling are fixed, requiring the correct relic abundance determines $T_{\rm RH}$, independently of $g_D$ (which does not affect the yield in this regime). \item For large $\lambda_{HS}$ (dashed lines), thermalization of the mediator is not guaranteed, as $\phi$ decay can be efficient even for moderately large $g_D$, disrupting its thermalization.
 When $g_D \lesssim 10^{-10}$~GeV$^{-1}$, thermalization becomes possible for $\lambda_{HS} = 0.1$ and thus $\phi$ freezes-out.
 This corresponds to the lower part of the curve for both $\mphi$ masses.
 A residual dependence on $g_D$ and $T_{\rm RH}$ remains, as higher $T_{\rm RH}$ enhances the decay contribution to the dark photon yield.
-In this regime the dark photon is produced through the so-called super-WIMP mechanism. \end{itemize} In the $\lambda_{HS}$–$T_{\rm RH}$ plane (right panel of figure~\ref{plot:couplings_vs_TRH}), we see that when $g_D$ is fixed, reproducing the correct relic abundance at larger $\lambda_{HS}$ requires lowering $T_{\rm RH}$.
-The super-WIMP production appears in the upper part of the plot ($\lambda_{HS} \sim 0.1$) as a plateau in $T_{\rm RH}$ for the dashed lines (corresponding to smaller $g_D$).
-In this regime, the $\phi$ yield is set by freeze-out, thus independent of $T_{\rm RH}$.
-However, as $T_{\rm RH}$ increases, $\phi$ decays efficiently while in equilibrium, interrupting the freeze-out and altering the relic abundance.
+In this regime the dark photon is produced through the so-called super-WIMP mechanism. \end{itemize}